It's the saddest thing.

 The strips for late 1952 were gathered and published in 1953 in the paperback "The Pogo Papers".
 Kelly usually did a bit of editing to the strips for book publication, adding and deleting panels to help the continuity flow better.
 He left these two strips out entirely.

 But it doesn't stop there.
-Steve Thompson writes that Kelly kept up the tradition in late October, year after year; the bug still drifting through the swamp, still on the one-candled birthday cake, still searching in vain for Kathryn B.
+Kelly kept up the tradition in late October, for the next five years; the bug still drifting through the swamp, still on the one-candled birthday cake, still searching in vain for Kathryn B.